vonam007/Register-API/README.md

 - JWT_SECRET (secret used to sign JWTs)
 - EMAIL_HOST, EMAIL_PORT, EMAIL_USER, EMAIL_PASS (SMTP for outgoing email)

-Note: I used the repository's `.env_template` as the canonical list — open that file to copy exact variable names.
-If you want, I can paste them here.

 ## Database migrations & seeding (Sequelize)

-If you have `sequelize-cli` installed globally you can run the migrate/seed commands; otherwise use `npx`:

 ```cmd
 npx sequelize-cli db:migrate